 Thank you so much for visiting the Geneva Presbyterian Church Disability Ministry site!
 Together we strive to create meaningful opportunities for people with disabilities of all kinds.
 We hope and pray that together we are building an accessible community, where children are welcomed with open arms, caregivers are empowered to worship and find respite, and we are all connected in God’s love.

-• It is always a pleasure to meet new families, and we hope to see new faces at each and every gathering.
-If you know anyone who may want to have fun and meet new friends at a future playdate, please extend the invitation and put them in touch with Allyson through email at [email protected].
-Playdates are held the first Saturday of each month – please view the church calendar for times and locations.
+It is always a pleasure to meet new families, and we hope to see new faces at each and every gathering.
+If you know anyone who may want to have fun and meet new friends at a future playdate, or you are interested yourself, please extend the invitation and put them in touch with our ministry by emailing nextgen.genevapotomac@gmail.com.

 Past Initiatives: